 Valuation allowances are established when it is estimated that it is more likely than not that the tax benefit of the deferred tax asset will not be realized.
-The valuation allowances recorded at January 3, 2009 relate to net operating loss carryforwards at certain foreign operations of the company.
+The valuation allowances recorded at January 2, 2010 relate to net operating loss carryforwards at certain foreign operations of the company.

-Although the company believes its tax returns are correct, the final determination of tax examinations may be different that what was reported on the tax returns.
+Although the company believes its tax returns are correct, the final determination of tax examinations may be different than what was reported on the tax returns.
 In the opinion of management, adequate tax provisions have been made for the years subject to examination.

-On December 31, 2006, the company adopted the provisions of FASB Interpretation No. 48, "Accounting for Uncertainty in Income Taxes" ("FIN 48").
+On December 31, 2006, the company adopted the provisions of ASC 740 "Income Taxes".
 This interpretation prescribes a comprehensive model for how a company should recognize, measure, present and disclose in its financial statements uncertain tax positions that the company has taken or expects to take on a tax return.
-FIN 48 states that a tax benefit from an uncertain tax position may be recognized only if it is "more likely than not" that the position is sustainable, based on its technical merits.
+ASC 740 states that a tax benefit from an uncertain tax position may be recognized only if it is "more likely than not" that the position is sustainable, based on its technical merits.
 The tax benefit of a qualifying position is the largest amount of tax benefit that is greater than 50% likely of being realized upon settlement with a taxing authority having full knowledge of all relevant information.

 As of the adoption date, the total amount of liability for unrecognized tax benefits related to federal, state and foreign taxes was approximately \$5.7 million plus approximately \$0.5 million of accrued interest and \$0.8 million of penalties.
-As of January 3, 2009, the corresponding balance of liability for unrecognized tax benefits was approximately \$10.4 million (of which the entire amount would impact the effective tax rate if recognized) plus approximately \$1.4 million of accrued interest and \$1.8 million of penalties.
+As of January 2, 2010, the corresponding balance of liability for unrecognized tax benefits was approximately \$20.3 million (of which \$12.9 million would impact the effective tax rate if recognized) plus approximately \$2.0 million of accrued interest and \$2.2 million of penalties.
 The company recognizes interest and penalties accrued related to unrecognized tax benefits in income tax expense, which is consistent with reporting in prior periods.
+The interest and penalties reported within the 2009 income statement are approximately \$0.7 million of interest and \$0.5 million of penalties.

-The following table summarizes the activity related to the unrecognized tax benefits for the fiscal years ended December 29, 2007 and January 3, 2009 (dollars in thousands):
+The following table summarizes the activity related to the unrecognized tax benefits for the fiscal years ended December 29, 2007, January 3, 2009 and January 2, 2010 (dollars in thousands):

-Balance at December 30, 2006: \$ 5,732
+Balance at December 30, 2006 \$ 5,732

-Increases to current year tax positions Expiration of the statue of limitations for 3,235
+Increase to current year tax positions Expiration of the statute of limitations for 3,235

-the assessment of taxes (1,301)
+The assessment of taxes (1,301)

-Balance at December 29, 2007: \$ 7,666
+Balance at December 29, 2007 \$ 7,666

-Increases to current year tax positions 4,156 835 (2,285)
+Increases to current year tax positions Increase to prior tear tax positions 4,156 835

+Expiration of the statue of limitations for the

+assessment of taxes (2,285)

-Balance at January 3, 2009: \$10,372
+Balance at January 3, 2009 \$ 10,372

+Increases to current year tax positions 3,316

+Increase to prior year tax positions Decrease to prior year tax positions 7,474 (911)

+Balance at January 2, 2010 \$ 20,251